 This lab course aligns with PTA 155 and focuses on the implementation of therapeutic interventions commonly used in physical therapy clinics with special attention to technique and safety.
 The focus is on therapeutic interventions including but not limited to: strengthening, stretching, aerobic exercise, PNF, NDT, motor learning, and functional activities.
-Prequisites: Completion of all general education requirements.
+Prequisites: Completion of all Core Career Courses requirements.